Latest snapshot of the coronavirus impact - Shepparton News

 * Up to 50 people will be able to dine in restaurants, pubs and cafes from June 1, up from 10 currently.

-* Beauty salons can reopen from June 1 with no more than 10 clients at any one time spaced four square metres apart.
+* Beauty salons can reopen from June 1 with no more than 10 clients at any one time practising social distancing.

 * Outdoor gatherings allowed for a maximum of 10 people.